Major points

 Goods Required:

-1. Choose a suitable mouthwash, such as Parmason, as instructed by the physician.
+1. Choose a suitable mouthwash as directed by your doctor.

 Steps: